 Critical Materials Institute - The Critical Materials Institute focuses on technologies that make better use of materials and eliminate the need for materials that are subject to supply disruptions.
 These critical materials are essential for American competitiveness in clean energy.
 Many materials deemed critical by the U.S. Department of Energy are used in modern clean energy technologies, including wind turbines, solar panels, electric vehicles, and energy-efficient lighting.

-Materials Preparation Center - The Materials Preparation Center (MPC) is a U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Division of Materials Sciences & Engineering speciallized research center located at the Ames Laboratory.
+Materials Preparation Center - The Materials Preparation Center (MPC) is a specialized research center located at the Ames Laboratory.
 MPC is recognized throughout the worldwide research community for its unique capabilities in the preparation, purification, single crystal growth, and characterization of rare earth metals, alkaline-earth metals, and refractory metal materials.
-MPC operations are primarily funded by the Materials Discovery, Design, & Synthesis team's Synthesi s & Processing Science core research activity.